cloudfoundry-attic/cf-openstack-validator/README.md

 > Note that the configuration will be globally available to all running custom validations.

 # Troubleshooting
-the validator doesn't run on your OpenStack?
+The validator doesn't run on your OpenStack?
 See [additional OpenStack related configuration options](docs/openstack_configurations.md) for possible solutions.

 ### Environment variables
 * **FAIL_FAST**: In general, all tests are executed even if some of them fail.
 In order to stop after the first test failure, specify `FAIL_FAST=true`.